National Film and Television School: Facilities

 The school's facilities were expanded in 2008 with the addition of new teaching spaces, public spaces and a new cinema, designed by Glenn Howells Architects.
 Upon its completion in 2008, the strikingly modern three-story building (see photo above) won a coveted RIBA prize.
-In June 2009 it was formally named The Oswald Morris Building in honour of veteran cinematographer Ossie Morris.
+In June 2009, it was formally named The Oswald Morris Building in honour of veteran cinematographer Ossie Morris.

 Two new buildings and one refurbished building opened in January 2017.
 This included the refurbishment of the 4K Digital Content Production Training Studio, located in the original 1960s TV studio which was completely refurbished with state-of-the-art equipment.
-In July 2017 this building was named the "Sky Studios at the NFTS" building, with the Production Galleries named "The Sony Gallery".
+In July 2017, this building was named the "Sky Studios at the NFTS" building, with the Production Galleries named "The Sony Gallery".
 This studio is primarily used by the Camera, Sound & Vision Mixing for Television Production diploma course and the Directing and Producing Television Entertainment MA course.

-Inside the "Channel 4 Rose Building", there are new facilities for the Games Design and Development and Digital Effects MA courses, as well as an extra cinema, café and incubation space to enable graduates to start new businesses and accommodate new ground-breaking courses, enhancing the NFTS' already diverse programme.
+Inside the "Channel 4 Rose Building", there are new facilities for the Games Design & Development and Digital Effects MA courses, as well as an extra cinema, café and incubation space to enable graduates to start new businesses and accommodate new ground-breaking courses, enhancing the NFTS's already diverse programme.

 A new teaching block on the north of the site houses a new studio, edit suites, dedicated suites for the Sound Design MA and Graphics and Titles for Film and Television diploma courses, as well as multi-purpose teaching spaces.

 There are four dedicated stages on site: